Alexander Robertson & Sons: Alexander Robertson (1851–1937)

-Alexander Robertson, the son of a crofter/fisherman from Tarskavaig on the Isle of Skye, was born in Inverkip on 29 August 1851.
-Following the catastrophic potato blight on Skye in 1846, Alexander's father left Tarskavaig to seek a better life fishing on the River Clyde.
-After his parents moved to Sandbank in 1859 to run the village Post Office, his father taught him to sail and look after boats.
-He then served his apprenticeship as a boatbuilder in Dunoon and Govan.
-In 1876, at the age of 25, he teamed up with Daniel Kerr to build small boats at his workshop in Sandbank.
+In 1876, a 25-year-old Alexander Robertson teamed up with Daniel Kerr to build small boats at his workshop in Sandbank.
 The partnership was dissolved in 1878, and Robertson went on to acquire larger premises in order to expand the business.
-He initially designed many of the yachts and launches himself, but in later years used many leading designers of the day to carry out work on the larger boats.
-Robertson remained chairman of the company until 1935, two years before his death.

 Robertson not only provided a significant source of employment in Sandbank, but he also played an important part in the local community.
 He made notable contributions in a number of areas, including: Argyll County Councillor, representing Cowal; Parish Councillor; justice of the peace; member of the school board; director of Dunoon District Cottage Hospital; on the board of management of the Parish Church and he was also responsible for organising many social gatherings in the village hall.
 He also took a very keen interest in yacht racing in the Holy Loch, even in his later years.